CymatiCorp/CyKit/FAQ.md

    gold coated with a polymer.

 * Is the (green)Oxidation of the Contacts normal?<br>
    Yes.
-The polymer is just a host for elecrochemically active material<br>
+The polymer is just a host for an electrochemically<br>
-   which reacts with the salt water.
+   active material which reacts with the salt water.
 This is normal.

 * What maintenance can i perform on my sensors?